 7. Set up webhooks to send alerts (server)

 This is an optional step that you could implement if you decide to alert the operations team or the customer of events that happen along the way.
 You may send these alerts as push notifications, emails or dashboard notifications to your operations team or app notifications or SMS to your customers.
 For example, you may notify the customer when the driver is a minute away from the pickup location so the customer and driver are better prepared and neither needs to wait.
-Follow this guide to set up webhooks and receive such events.
+Follow this guide to set up webhooks to receive such events.

 8. Complete action (driver app)